Bpedigo/PowerShell_Module/README.md

 PowerShell Module
 =================

-simple functions to make live easyer at the command line!
+simple functions to make life at the command line easyer!